ericsonga/APCSAReview/_sources/Unit1-Getting-Started/preface.rst

 * Bhavika Devnani
 * Stephanie Remy

+Several students from the University of Michigan have contributed to the eBook
+* Emma Brown - unit tests
+* Emma Pinnell - unit tests
+* Kira Woodhouse - Added Peer Instruction questions

 Several students at the University of California, San Diego have been involved in creating multiple choice questions for the EBook.

 * Matthew Crooks